Politics1

 (Based upon vote performance over past two election cycles and ballot access)

 GREEN PARTY OF THE UNITED STATES - Vote Green Party The Green Party -- the informal US-affiliate of the leftist, environmentalist European Greens movement -- is one of the two largest third parties in the nation.
 The Greens support strict environmental protection laws, stronger labor rights, expanded social programs, and higher taxes on the wealthy and corporations.
 The party regularly fields candidates for local, state and federal offices in many states, and has established active state affiliate parties in nearly all states.
 The Greens scored a major political points when it convinced prominent consumer advocate Ralph Nader to run as their first Presidential nominee in 1996.
 Spending just over $5,000, Nader was on the ballot in 22 states and carried over 700,000 votes (4th place - 0.8%).
 In 2000, Nader raised millions of dollars, mobilized leftist activists and grabbed national headlines with his anti-corporate campaign message.
 Nader ignored pleas from liberal Democrats that he abandon the race because he was siphoning essential votes away from Al Gore's campaign.
 In the end, Nader was on the ballot in 44 states and finished third with 2,878,000 votes (2.7%).
 Until 2001, the Greens were largely a collection of fairly autonomous state/local based political entities with only a weak (and sometimes splintered) national leadership structure that largely served to coordinate electoral activities.
 In 2001, the party officially converted into a formal, unified national party organization.
-Green Party co-founder and socialist activist Howie Hawkins was the 2020 presidential nominee of both the Greens and the Socialist Party USA (4th place - 0.3% - 404,000 votes).
-Hawkins also organized the Green Socialist Organizing Project to form a united political front of Greens and Socialists.
+Green Party co-founder and socialist activist Howie Hawkins was the 2020 presidential nominee of both the Greens and the Socialist Party USA (4th place - 0.3% - 404,000 votes), under a united political front of the two parties.
+For 2024, the party is back to nominating its own presidential candidate.
 Official Green Party links include: Global Green Network, Black Caucus Greens, Lavender Green Caucus, Latinx Greens, and Young Ecosocialists.

 LIBERTARIAN PARTY - The LP, founded in 1971, bills itself as "America's largest third party."
 The Libertarians are neither left nor right: they believe in total individual liberty (pro-drug legalization, pro-gay marriage, pro-home schooling, pro-gun rights, etc.), total economic freedom (anti-welfare, anti-government regulation of business, anti-minimum wage, anti-income tax, pro-free trade), elimination of most government agencies, a greatly reduced US military, and a foreign policy of free trade and isolationism.
 Libertarian Party logo Over 400 LP members currently hold various -- though fairly low level -- government offices (including lots of minor appointed officials like "School District Facilities Task Force Member" and "Town Recycling Committee Member").
 In 2020, retiring GOP Congressman Justin Amash (MI) changed his registration to Libertarian, making him the LP's first and only member to officially sit in the US House.
 The LP's biggest problem: the schism between the radical Mises Caucus and the more traditional LP wing.
-The party has been divided for years between the two fighting factions.
+The party was divided for years between the two fighting factions.
 The hardcore group are uncompromising anarchistic-libertarians in the Ludwig von Mises and Ayn Rand mold.
 By contrast, the traditionalists are interested in focusing on only a handful of more popular issues (drug decriminalization, gun rights, tax cuts, etc.) in exchange for attracting a larger number of voters.
 Allies of the hardcore faction firmly held control of the party from the late-1980s until the moderates seized control at the 2006 national convention.
 In 2022, the Mises Caucus won control of the LNC and roughly 2/3 of the state parties.
-The traditionalists, attacking the Mises faction as tolerant of racists and hate groups, splintered away to form the Association of State Liberty Parties (ASLP).
-Roughly a dozen state Libertarian parties disaffiliated from the national party, or disolved themselves, and reformed into the ASLP.
+The traditionalists, attacking the Mises faction as "tolerant of racists" and hate groups, caused roughly a dozen state Libertarian parties disaffiliated from the national party, or disolved themselves.
+Four state parties split off to form the splinter Liberal Party USA in 2024.
 In turn, the Mises/LNC group declared those actions in violation of party by-laws and are simply recognizing the Mises factions in those states as the new state affiliates.
 In New Hamphire and Pennsylvania in 2022, both factions fielded rival statewide candidates.
 This fight and damaging schism is likely to continue for years.
 In 2016, the LP fielded a ticket of former GOP New Mexico Governor Gary Johnson for President and former GOP Massachusetts Governor Bill Weld for VP.
 The Johnson-Weld ticket - the most moderate in the history of the party - also produced the best finish in the history of the party (3rd place - 3.3% - 4,487,700 votes).
 2020 LP presidential nominee Jo Jorgensen, a longtime party activist, finished third place with 1,865,000 votes (1.2%).
 The LP has active affiliate parties in every state, although some parties have broke away in 2022 and were replaced with new entities formed by the LNC.
 Other related LP sites include the Campus Libertarians and LPedia.

 SMALLER THIRD PARTIES:

 American Solidarity Party logo AMERICAN SOLIDARITY PARTY - The American Solidarity Party is founded upon Catholic social teachings.
 The party is pro-life, anti-death penalty, pro-welfare, anti-gay marriage, anti-war, pro-universal health care, pro-immigrant, and pro-environmental protection.
 The ASP also wants to cut income taxes on earned wages, while increasing taxes on investment income and corporations.
 The ASP supports increased banking regulation, wants to end energy and agricultural subsidies, supports clean energy, backs tougher environmental protections, opposes military intervenionism, opposes US arms sales to foreign governments, is anti-pornography, supports a focus on rehabilitation versus arrests for narcotics, and is pro-labor unions.
-The ASP's 2016 presidential nominee, Mike Maturen, achieved ballot status in one state and write-in status in several others (16th place - 4,655 votes).
 Retired teacher Brian Carroll was the ASP's 2020 presidential nominee and achieved ballot access in nine states (10th place - 38,600 votes).
-The ASP has already established a few state affiliates, and also has a Facebook page.
+For 2024, the party nominated Connecticut regional school board member Peter Sonski for President.
+The ASP has already established a few state affiliates, and has a Facebook page.
 Since 2020, the party has also fielded a few state and local candidates.

 Constitution Party logoCONSTITUTION PARTY - The Constitution Party is strongly pro-life, anti-gun control, anti-tax, anti-immigration, trade protectionist, "anti-New World Order," anti-United Nations, anti-gay rights, anti-welfare, and pro-school prayer.
 The late Conservative Coalition chair Howard Phillips founded this party, originally named the US Taxpayers Party (USTP), in 1992.
 The USTP renamed itself the Constitution Party in 1999.
 This party has fielded presidential tickets since 1992 and congressional and state candidates since 1994 (but only in a small number of states).
 The party received a brief boost in the media when conservative US Senator Bob Smith of New Hampshire -- an announced GOP Presidential hopeful -- bolted from the Republican Party to seek the Constitution Party nomination in 2000 (but the erratic Smith quit the Constitution Party race a few weeks later and rejoined the GOP).
 In 2012, former GOP Congressman Virgil Goode was the party's Presidential nominee (5th place - 0.09% - 122,000 votes).
-Longtime party activist and attorney Darrell Castle was the CP's 2016 Presidential nominee (6th place - 0.15% - 203,000 votes).
 Controversial coal mining magnate Don Blankenship - a former GOP US Senate candidate in West Virginia - was the party's 2020 presidential nominee (8th place - 60,000 votes).
+The party reliably fields a small number of state and congressional candidates in numerous states each election cycle.

 FREEDOM SOCIALIST PARTY - The FSP was formed in 1966 by a splinter group of dissident feminist Trotskyists who broke away from the Socialist Workers Party to create a new party in the "tradition of Marx, Engels, Lenin and Trotsky."
 The FSP has always emphasized "black liberation and social feminsm" -- thus the reason Radical Women is an official alternate name used by the FSP.
 The FSP describe themselves as a revolutionary, Trotskyist feminist organization, "dedicated to the replacement of capitalist rule."
 The FSP occasionally fields a handful of local candidates in Washington, California, and New York (often in non-partisan elections).
 The FSP also fielded their first Presidential candidate in 2012: socialist activist Stephen Durham, who ran as a write-in when he failed to achieve ballot status in any state.
 No presidential candidate in 2016 or 2020.
 Official FSP links include the Freedom Socialist newspaper and Red Letter Press (book publishers).